ashishtungare/Weather-Project/README.md

 6. The Spring BOOT generates all the test cases and executes them at the time of build itself

-7. Build the project in any IDE and copy war file to Tomcat's webapps folder
+7. Build the project in any IDE and copy war file to Tomcat's webapp folder

 8. Start Tomcat